-The system of governance has been established as above, with each function having clear responsibilities therefore ensuring the segregation of duties where appropriate.
+The system of governance above has been established to ensure segregation of duties where appropriate and clear responsibilities for each function.

 3.1.2.
 MATERIAL CHANGES IN SYSTEM OF GOVERNANCE

 There have been no material changes in the system of governance through the reporting period.